|

-The Beta Band (originally The Pigeons), hailing from rural Scotland, made an artistic splash with
+The Beta Band (originally the Pigeons), hailing from rural Scotland and featuring

 their first three EPs, that, far from being the ritual catchy, image-building,